cuba-platform/emailtemplate-addon/README.md

 }
 ```

-2. Execute `gradlew idea` in the command line to include add-on in your project’s development environment.
+2. Execute `gradlew idea` in the command line to include the add-on in your project’s development environment.

-3. Edit `web.xml` files of the **core** and **web** modules and add the add-on identifier (which is equal to Maven `groupId`) to the space-separated list of application components in the `appComponents` context parameter:
+3. Edit `web.xml` files in the directory with **core** and **web** modules.
+Add the add-on identifier (which is equal to Maven `groupId`) to the space-separated list of application components in the `appComponents` context parameter:

 ```xml
 <context-param>